 If you decide that this is the best option for your needs, use the following steps to get your American Express cash advance:

-Looking at the pros and cons of credit card cash advances
+Pros and cons of credit card cash advances

 You get access to cash fast